LucieMrc/SoundRecording_sp33d/README.md

 The sound level of the microphone is then shown in the meters.

-To change the input mic (control room mic or record room mic) that is being recorded in the track, click on the down arrow ⬇️ in the `in` button, and select `Input: Mono` > Left or Right depending on the one you want.
+To change the input mic (control room mic or record room mic) that is being recorded in the track, click on the down arrow ⬇️ in the `in` button, and select `Input: Mono` > Left or Right (or input 1 or 2) depending on the one you want.
+Left or Input 1 is by default the sound from the control room mic, and Right or Input 2 is the sound from the record room mic.

+If the person in the record room hear themselves in the headphones while recording, it is because they hear the sound from the control room speakers coming in the control room mic.
+We can lower or turn off the speakers to avoid that.

 ![nouveau track](./images/capture10.png)